bwatrous/AzureCycleAKSDeployment/README.md

 azureIdentity: This parameter is only required when using managed identity for cyclecloud orchestration.
 It basically stores the resource id of managed identity and client id which would be used in Deployment.yaml file in case of using pod identity.

-Parameters under cycle are cyclecloud related parameters.Most of them are self-explantory, details of few:
+Parameters under Values.cycle are cyclecloud related parameters.Most of them are self-explantory, details of few:

 configureDefaultAccount: If you want to create an azure account by default then it will be created if set to true.